Next event in:

 Electric Meter 1 Rate

-The simplest version has a single rate meter, featuring only one row of numbers.
+The simplest version has a single-rate meter, featuring only one row of numbers.
 This means you pay the same electricity price regardless of the time of day.
-If you have this type of meter, you simply record the digits before the decimal point and submit them.
+If you have this type of meter, record the digits before the decimal point and leave out any figures after it.

 Electric Meter 2 Rates